|The Arsis Press Story

 "neatly contrived and richly textured atonal work, which drew a dazzling performance . . . and prolonged applause from the audience."
 (Washington Post)

-Judith Shatin is Professor and Chair of the McIntire Department of Music at the University of Virginia, where she also directs the Virginia Center for Computer Music.
+Judith Shatin is Professor Emeritus at the University of Virginia where she founded the Virginia Center for Computer Music.
 Her education was at Douglass College (AB), The Juilliard School (MM) and Princeton University (MFA, PhD).
-She has written music on commission for the Barlow Foundation, Kronos Quartet, the National Symphony and the Women's Philharmonic.
+She has written music on commission for the Barlow Foundation, Kronos Quartet, the National Symphony, and the Women's Philharmonic.
 A two-year retrospective of her music was presented Shepherd College in WV, supported by a Lila Wallace-Readers Digest Foundation grant (1992-94).
-She has been composer-in-residence at the Chamber Music Conference at Bennington, Vermont, and her work has been featured at the Aspen and Grand Teton Music Festivals, and performed throughout America and abroad.
+She has been composer-in-residence at Bellagio (Italy), the Cité des Arts (Paris) and her work has been featured at the Aspen and Grand Teton Music Festivals, and performed throughout America and abroad.

 Shore, Clare (instrumental: chamber/winds, vocal) Website